vrsp05/STEM-Camp-RC-Car/docs/programming/programming_instructions.md

 # BYU STEM Camp RC Car: Programming Guide

-Welcome to the final step of your RC Car build!
+Welcome to the final step of your RC Car build.
 Right now, your car is just plastic, motors, and wires.
 In this guide, we are going to give it a brain.

 The tiny computer on your car (called the ESP32-CAM) is incredibly special.
-It does not just hold code, it actually creates its very own invisible Wi-Fi network!
+It does not just hold code, it actually creates its very own Wi-Fi network!

 Here is how the magic works:
 1. **The Code:** We will upload a file that teaches the brain how to drive.